-Amma’s NEW 2018 Divine Discourse on Diwali
+Amma’s 2021 Divine Discourse on Deepavali

-In another fun Diwali tradition, children love to light sparklers and firecrackers outside their homes.
+In another fun Deepawali tradition, children love to light sparklers and firecrackers outside their homes.
 In cities all across India, one can see entire families out in the streets, laughing and enjoying the fun as children spin with sparklers and set off a multitude of popping firecrackers.
 This innocent laughter and joy itself signifies the presence of Mother Lakshmi.

 The thirteenth day of the month of Aswayuja, or “Aswayuja Trayodasi,” is called Sri Dhana Lakshmi Trayodasi.
 “Dhana” means wealth, and when people worship Mother Lakshmi on this day, every kind of poverty is burned.
 Such devotees will gain the great blessings of Sri Dhana Lakshmi to obtain the wealth they need, with the most important treasure being spiritual realization.

 Deepawali or Diwali is the biggest and the brightest of all Hindu festivals.
 It’s the festival of lights (deep = light and awali = a row i.e., a row of lights) that’s marked by five days of celebration and joy.
 Each of the five days in the festival of Deepawali is separated by a different tradition, but what remains true and constant is the celebration of life, its enjoyment and goodness.